ashishsingh0307/Learn_javascript/README.md

                     console.log(myCreatedDate); OUTPUT : 2023-01-23T00:00:00.000Z
-                    => IF WE CONVERT THIS INTO STRING WE WILL GET THE FOLLOWING OUTPUT console.log(myCreatedDate.toDateString()); OUTPUT : Mon Jan 23 2023
+                    => IF WE CONVERT THIS INTO STRING WE WILL GET THE FOLLOWING OUTPUT console.log(myCreatedDate.toDateString()); OUTPUT : Mon Jan 23 2023 => Months starts from 0 in Javascript if given in single digit

                 --> let myCreatedDate = new Date(2023, 0, 23, 5, 3);
                     console.log(myCreatedDate.toLocaleString()); OUTPUT : 1/23/2023, 5:03:00 AM